bevry/cson/README.md

 ## Use Case

 CSON is fantastic for developers writing their own configuration to be executed on their own machines, but bad for configuration you can't trust.
-This is because parsing CSON will execute the CSON input as CoffeeScript code (making it unsafe, `while true` would work) but it does so inside a [node virtual machine](http://nodejs.org/api/vm.html) for isolation (making it secure, `require('fs')` won't work) resulting in the evaluated JavaScript object.
+This is because parsing CSON will execute the CSON input as CoffeeScript code (making it unsafe, so `while true` would work) but it does so inside a [node virtual machine](http://nodejs.org/api/vm.html) for isolation (making it secure, so `require('fs')` won't work) resulting in the evaluated JavaScript object.
 This is a non-issue for the only use case which CSON actually makes sense for (developers writing their own configuration to be executed on their own machines).
 [Issue #32 has more information.](https://github.com/bevry/cson/issues/32)